Setareh-Kazemi/Setareh-Kazemi.github.io/functional_regression/README.md

 ---
 ## Codes and Results:

 The codes related to all analyses represented in this study can be found in the ['functional_regression_final_SK.qmd'](functional_regression_final_SK.qmd) file which can be opened and rendered in R Studio after the data files are stored in a local directory same as this file.
+The rendered HTML file is also provided in ['functional_regression_final_SK.html](functional_regression_final_sk.html).
 The plots and figures related to different parts of this analysis can be found in the [**figs**](figs) folder.